jonoo407/ComfyUIMini-Redux-Floxy/README.md

 - **Aspect Ratios**: Portrait/landscape with flexible sizing
 - **LoRA Strength**: Adjustable realism enhancement (0-1 range)

-This workflow represents a professional-grade setup for generating ultra-high quality realistic images with FLUX, combining multiple enhancement techniques that can be individually controlled or disabled as needed.
+This workflow represents a professional-grade setup for generating ultra-high quality realistic images with FLUX on RTX 5090 hardware, combining multiple enhancement techniques that can be individually controlled or disabled as needed.

+---

 ## Usage